Bali Travel Update (29th April 2023) – for Australians wanting to go to Bali!!

-Bali is now completely open and you can easily get there from Australia or anywhere else in the world – yihaaa!!!!
-All you need to do is test negative at the airport and you’re free to go.
+Bali is now completely open, and you can easily get there from Australia or anywhere else in the world – yihaaa!!!!
+All you need to do is test negative at the airport and be free to go.

 Updated 24th May 2022

 Access to Bali is even easier, with no PCR test required from Australia to Bali.
 Read this article for more information here.

 Updated 29th April 2023